-Manufacturer insurance throughout California.
+Manufacturer insurance throughout California, Nevada, and Utah.

 Manufacturers come in all shapes, sizes and product lines.
 But no matter what type of manufacturing business you’re in, there’s one thing in common: the need to protect your business.
 We can help you design the right manufacturer’s insurance policy.

 If you make and distribute products, standard business insurance might not be enough.
 A dedicated manufacturer insurance policy covers the specific risks you face, leaving you free to concentrate on your business.

 A key policy point to look for is a manufacturer’s selling price clause.
 This means that if your stock is damaged or destroyed by a covered event, you get a payout reflecting the price you would have sold the items for—not the price you paid for the raw materials.

 Which business insurance is right for your company?

 Explore how having the right business insurance can protect your company from the unexpected.